qureshitashina21-max/Titanic_Survival_prediction/README.md

-# Titanic_Survival_prediction
+#### Titanic_Survival_prediction

-A machine learning project that predicts passenger survival on the Titanic dataset using Logistic Regression, Decision Tree, and KNN after performing data cleaning and preprocessing.
+## Description
+This project predicts whether a passenger survived the Titanic disaster using machine learning.
+The dataset was cleaned, missing values were handled, and categorical variables were encoded.
+Multiple models were applied and evaluated.

+## Tools Used
+Python, Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, Jupyter Notebook

+## Models Used
+- Logistic Regression
+- Decision Tree
+- K-Nearest Neighbors (KNN)